amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 We'll be learning more about these as we go through this tutorial.
 The prelude includes the basic (and most important) types like `Application`, `World`, and `State`.
-We also import all the necessary types to define basic rendering pipeline.
+We also import all the necessary types to define a basic rendering pipeline.

 Now we have all the dependencies installed and imports prepared, we are ready to start working on defining our game code.